AS CORNY AS KANSAS IN AUGUST

 About five years before the accident, Steven and Kathie Hallbauer purchased the property that included the offending trees.
 The growth remained unchanged from the time Steve and Kathie bought the property until the accident.

 Darren’s estate sued Labette County, John Patton and the Hallbauers.
 Manley settled with Patton and Labette County, but the case proceeded against the Hallbauers.
-John testified no one hanot have a clear view of Anderson Road south of the intersection because of the tree row and underbrush and did not see Darren before entering the intersection.
+John testified no one could have had a clear view of Anderson Road south of the intersection because of the tree row and underbrush.
+John said he did not see Darren before entering the intersection.
 In the opinion of Darren’s engineering expert, “The lack of proper signage and site distance caused the accident which resulted in the death of Darren Manley.”

 Steve and Kathie agreed that the view of the intersection was obstructed from around 50 to 60 feet away when traveling north or west, and they said the intersection would be safer with a stop sign.